How To Stencil

 Once board is very dry, position your stencil where you want it on your board, then secure it with some painters tape.
 This helps prevent stencil from shifting when stenciling.
 (Some use spray adhesive on the back, but tape tends to be the quickest with no mess).

 There are different ways to stencil.
 The most common is either the 'stippling' or 'swirling' technique.
-Stippling is tapping your brush or sponge in a straight up and down motion.
-Swirling is moving/swirling your brush in a continuous circular motion.
-For a beginner, we suggest starting with the stippling method.
+Stippling is tapping your brush in a straight up and down motion.
+Swirling is moving/swirling your brush in a continuous circular motion - this is the quickest way and most popular.
+Mixing this and the stippling technique also work well for blending/shading colors.

-Start stippling from the edges of a cut out shape in the stencil and work your way into the middle (this helps prevent "pushing" the paint outward against the edge, possibly causing it to "puddle" along the edge - then the paint bleeding underneath).
+If you have a large area, start in the middle of a cut out shape and work your way out (so you can offload your paint even more in the large open areas and when you get to the edge, your brush is as dry as possible (keeping your brush "dry" helps prevent "pushing" paint against the edge, causing it to "puddle" along the edge - then the paint bleeding underneath).
+Paint bleeding is the most common mistake for a beginner (and most frustrating), so make sure to offload your brush and have it "dry" to the touch.
 Depending on how opaque your paint is (and how you want it to look in the end), will determine how many layers of paint you need.
 Allow each layer to dry before starting the next.

-There are so set rules to stenciling, so try out different techniques on some scrap wood or cardboard and see what works best for YOU!
+There are so set rules to stenciling, so try out different techniques on some scrap wood, cardboard or even paper and see what works best for YOU!

 *Tip: First project?
 Try stenciling with black paint. (black paint tends to be the easiest to work with, as it's the most opaque so it covers quickly with less layers - it hides "imperfections" which makes it easy to fill in bridges too).